 Distinguished Service Award for outstanding contributions to the long-term welfare of the Division.

-Arthur K. Doolittle Award for the best paper presented as part PMSE programming at ACS National Meetings
+Arthur K. Doolittle Award for the best paper presented as part of PMSE’s program at National American Chemical Society meetings.

 Roy W. Tess Award in Coatings to recognize outstanding contributions in coatings science, technology and engineering.